Japanese with Manga

 電池 (Battery)

-It combines 電 (electricity) with 池 (stored pool) to show a reservoir of electric charge.
+It combines 電 (electricity) with 池 (stored pool) to show a stored electricity.

 Manga panel from 三ツ星カラーズ showing example of Electricity and communication with 電.